1997 President's Cup – Singles

-The 1997 Tashkent Open was a men's tennis tournament held in Tashkent, Uzbekistan and played on outdoor hard courts.
+The 1997 Tashkent Open was a men's tennis tournament held in Tashkent, Uzbekistan and played on outdoor hardcourts.
 It was the inaugural edition of the tournament, part of the 1997 ATP Tour, and was held from September 8 to September 15.

 Tim Henman defeated Marc Rosset 7–6^{(7–2)}, 6–4 in the final to secure the title.

 Seeds

 The text in italics indicates the round in which that seed was eliminated.